 As one of a cohort of young skaters who are including quads and other demanding elements in their programs, Samohin is aware that the physical stress and strain has contributed to some serious injuries.
 He said he is a firm believer in moderation and listens to what his body tells him.
 “I do a lot of exercises for stretching, massages and ice baths.
 I do those ice chambers as well, so I always try to take care.
 My body comes first for sure.
 There are days where I just feel I’m not capable of doing something, so I won’t do it.
 For example, if I don’t feel a quad toe today, I’ll just come back to it tomorrow.
 I try to think a step ahead.”

 Earning a berth to the 2018 Olympic Winter Games in PyeongChang, South Korea is foremost in his mind these days.
 “I’m going to prepare as much as I can and do some harder elements and programs,” Samohin said.
 “I’m going to be keeping an eye on all those factors and work as hard as I can.
 I have two more years to get ready for those Olympics.
 We’ll see what happens.”

 Samohin’s brother, Stanislav, 25, is set to return to the competitive arena later this year after sitting out the last two seasons due to injury.
 “I always picture going to Korea with my brother,” Samohin said.
 “It would be awesome if we get to go to the Olympics together.”

 Daniel Samohin will make his senior Grand Prix debut at Skate Canada, with a second event at Cup of China.

-(This story was originally published in the IFS August 2016 issue)
+(Originally published in the IFS August 2016 issue)